-High school students may be eligible for Orange Coast College’s Early Start Program.
-The Early Start Program is designed for 11th and 12th grade high school students seeking advanced scholastic or vocational coursework not available at the high school.
-Students interested in attending Orange Coast College under the Early Start Program must submit an Admissions Application online.
+High school students may be eligible for Orange Coast College’s Special Part-Time Program.
+The Special Part-Time Program is designed for 11th and 12th grade high school students seeking advanced scholastic or vocational coursework not available at the high school.
+Students interested in attending Orange Coast College under the Special Part-Time Program must submit an Admissions Application online.

 Once the application has been processed and an acceptance email received, then the student must submit an Early Start Petition - signed by both the high school principal and the parent/guardian.
 When all the paperwork is completed the student may enroll in the approved classes on or after their registration appointment time if the class is open.

-NOTE: All assessment testing, course pre-requisites and necessary qualifications must be met in order to be considered for enrollment as an ESP student.
+NOTE: All assessment testing, course pre-requisites and necessary qualifications must be met in order to be considered for enrollment as a Special Part-Time Program student.
 Consult the current class schedule or College Catalog for course pre-requisites and other requirements.

-Not all courses offered at Orange Coast College are available for ESP enrollment.
-Please contact the appropriate Division Offices to verify courses eligible for ESP enrollment.
+Not all courses offered at Orange Coast College are available for Special Part-Time Program enrollment.
+Please contact the appropriate Division Offices to verify courses eligible for Special Part-Time Program enrollment.

-Academic Requirements for Early Start Program (ESP) Students
+Academic Requirements for Special Part-Time Program (ESP) Students

 Eligible students have the opportunity to enroll in a maximum of six units each semester (3 units max for summer and winter intersession) and earn college credit while still attending high school.
 Students are expected to meet the same requirements as regular college students and coursework taken appears on the student's college transcript.